ministryofjustice/opg-bootstrap/README.md

 - docker

 Setups filesystem:
-- /srv (btrfs: as raid0 of all available ephemeral volumes)
+- /srv (btrfs: as raid0 of all available ephemeral volumes - only if available)
-- /data (ext4: as attached ebs volume, but only if available)
+- /data (ext4: as attached ebs volume - only if available)

 configuration